 Is Cloud Firewall available in regions outside China?

 Yes, in addition to regions in mainland China and the China (Hong Kong) region, Cloud Firewall is available in Malaysia (Kuala Lumpur), Singapore (Singapore), Indonesia (Jakarta), and Germany (Frankfurt) regions.
-For more information, see Editions and regions.
+For more information, see t2012355.html#concept_2012355.

 Can Cloud Firewall protect public SLB instances?

 After you activate Cloud Firewall, the traffic first goes through the firewall.
-The destination IP address, which is an elastic IP address (EIP), of the traffic is then translated into an IP address of a private SLB instance by using destination network address translation (DNAT).
+The destination IP address, which is an elastic IP address (EIP), of the traffic is then translated into an IP address of an internal-facing SLB instance by using destination network address translation (DNAT).